GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_SystemFunction](../../stereotypes.md#SAF_SystemFunction)

+Specifies the fundamental action or task that have to take place in the System in accepting and processing the inputs and in processing and generating the outputs.
 A System Function
- * accepts input from the system boundary
+ * accepts input from the System boundary
- * exposes its output at the system boundary
+ * exposes its output at the System boundary
- * changes the system's state/mode
+ * changes the System's State
- * is dependent of system's state/mode
+ * is dependent on System's State
-Note: A System Function does not need to have observable output, when it changes the systems state in a way that is observable by other system functions.
-Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent from system state, which in turn is changeable by other System Functions.
+Note: A System Function does not need to expose observable output, when it changes the System's state in a way that is observable by other system functions.
+Furthermore, a System Function does not need to accept any input from the system boundary, when it is dependent on the System State, which in turn is changeable by other System Functions.
 ## System Of Interest
 An abstract element representing the SOI.
 Base for specific perspectives on SOI (logical , physical)
 ## System Partial Function